 The jargon buster

 We try very hard not to use jargon but sometimes there’s no alternative.
 So, to make absolutely sure we’re being 100% clear in what we say, we’ve put together this little list of definitions to help you understand the financial world, with a focus on the terms you may come across if you’re considering a loan.
-If there’s anything you see on our site that you just don’t get, please let us know and we’ll explain it in plain English.
+If there’s anything you see on our site that you just ‘don’t get’, please let us know and we’ll explain it in plain English.

 A fee earned by our team members, and paid by the lenders, for setting up a loan on that lender’s behalf.

-A legal term meaning the seven-day period in which you can think over the terms of your loan.
-By law, we cannot contact you during that time, although you can still contact us if you want to.
+A legal term meaning the seven-day period in which you can think about the terms of your loan.
+By law, we can’t contact you during that time, although you can still contact us if you like.

 The written arrangement made between the borrower and the lender.
 It’s a legal contract in which your lender agrees to loan you a certain amount of money for a specified amount of time.
 It outlines all the rules and regulations associated with the contract, including the interest to be paid.

 Credit rating / score